HuchieWuchie/AffNetDRROS/README.md

 This repository contains the implementation of the ROS node for our paper "Learning to Segment Object Affordances on Synthetic Data for Task-oriented Robotic Handovers".
 With this repository task-oriented handover can be performed on an UR5 with a robotiq gripper and an intel realsense D435.

-The other repositories for this paper can be found at.
+The other affilated repositories for this paper can be found at.

 Main: https://github.com/HuchieWuchie/affnetDR
 Synthetic dataset generator: https://github.com/HuchieWuchie/affordanceSynthetic